ukrbublik/react-awesome-query-builder/README.md

 ### Config format
-This library uses configarion driven aprroach.
+This library uses configarion driven aproach.
 Config defines what value types, operators are supported, how they are rendered, imported, exported.
 At minimum, you need to provide your own set of fields as in [basic usage](#usage).
 See [`CONFIG`](/CONFIG.adoc) for full documentation.